Kristupasc/Discord-Audio-Player/README.md

 ## Usage
 To use the bot, you need to have a bot token and a voice channel to join.
 You can get a bot token by creating a new bot in the Discord Developer Portal and you can get a voice channel to join by creating a new server or joining an existing one.
 <br>**Note:** The bot needs to have the "Connect" and "Speak" permissions in the voice channel to join and play audio.
+<br>To play an audio file, it has to be inside the `audio` folder as an .mp3 file.
+Other formats were not tested.

 ## Installation
 For some, running this could be more complicated since you need to have ffmpeg installed on your system.
 You can download it from the official website [here](https://www.ffmpeg.org/download.html), add it to your system's PATH and restart your PC.